malramsay64/phd-thesis/03_Glassy_Dynamics/introduction.md

 on the microscopic scale
 has been observed in simulations of water [@Meyer2019;@Nair2019;@Faraone2003] and liquid crystals [@Jose2006].

+There are two different formalisms of estimating rotational diffusion $D_r$, referred to as the Einstein and Debye formalisms. [@Kim2015;@Lombardo2006] The Einstein formulation treats the rotational motion in the same way as translational diffusion, by measuring the small rotational changes over time, giving

+$$ \frac{\d}{\d{t}} \langle \Delta \theta^2(t) \rangle = 2D_r $$

+for rotations in 2D.

+However, while the translational diffusion is directly comparable to experimental results, there not a comparable experimental observation.
+Instead the Debye model of rotational diffusion is described using a dipole relaxation formulation developed by @Kivelson1970.
+This describes rotational motion as a sequence of small infinitesimal jumps around the unit sphere described using spherical harmonics $Y_l^m$.

 ## Goals for Dynamics